Ángel Hernández (umpire): Lawsuit

+Retirement

+On May 27, 2024, Hernández announced his retirement after he reached a financial settlement with MLB.
+He umpired his final game on May 9.

 Personal life

-Hernández had at least two daughters, Jennifer and Melissa, with his wife, Maria.
+Hernández is the father of two daughters with his wife, Maria.

-In 2015, Hernández returned to Cuba for the first time since he left, to spread the ashes of his father.
+In 2015, Hernández returned to Cuba for the first time since he left to spread the ashes of his father.
 A few months later, he returned to umpire the first game in the country involving an MLB team since 1999.

 Hernández does charity work for disabled children, including hosting a celebrity golf tournament every year.
 He lives in Loxahatchee, Florida.